 — Catechism of the Catholic Church, nos.
 1247 to 1257, passim

 Questions to ask yourselves:

 - Why you seek Baptism?

 - What the commitment involves?

-- The symbols of Baptism: water, oil, white garment, lighted candle.
+- water, oil, white garment, lighted candle.

 To enrol for a preparation course please get an information leaflet/application form from the porch in Church or print a copy via the link below and complete it.